 Because of their current or former positions with GE, certain of our expected executive officers and directors own equity interests in both us and GE.
 Continuing ownership of GE shares and equity awards could create, or appear to create, potential conflicts of interest if we and GE face decisions that could have implications for both us and GE.
 We expect our Board chair to be a director who currently also serves on the board of directors of GE.
-Potential conflicts of interest could arise in connection with the resolution of any dispute between us and GE regarding the terms of the agreements governing the separation and distribution and our relationship with GE following the separation and distribution.
+Potential conflicts of interest governing the separation and distribution and our relationship with GE following the separation and distribution.
 See "Certain Relationships and Related Person Transactions" for information about some of these agreements.
 Potential conflicts of interest may also arise out of any commercial arrangements that we or GE may enter into in the future.
 A dispute regarding a potential or actual conflict of interest involving us and GE could negatively impact our businesses, results of operations, cash flows, and financial condition.
 In addition, public perception of such an actual or apparent conflict of interest could pose reputational risks and expose us to increased scrutiny from investors and regulators.